ppaschos/snowmass-connect-docs/docs/index.md

 Refer to the HTCondor manual for more information on customizing your submission scripts: https://research.cs.wisc.edu/htcondor/manual/v8.6/2_5Submitting_Job.html

-## Data access from OSG grid
+## Data Management

-As disussed above, users should place their science input data for processing on the Open Science Grid in /stash/collab/user/<user_id> or /stash/collab/project/snowmass21.
+As disussed above, users should place their input data for processing on the Open Science Grid in `/collab/user/<user_id>` or `/collab/project/snowmass21`.
 There's no quota on this filesystem but expect about 10TB available.
+Data can be transferred to the grid as part of an OSG job using four different methods depending on the file size.

+1. HTCondor File Transfer for files less than 100 MB.
+2. HTTP and Unix tools for datasets less than 1 GB.
+Tools like wget, curl rsync can be invoked from your execution script on the remote host to transfer files from `/collab` by connecting to the submit host.
+3. StashCache for files greater than 1 GB.
+Users can use the stashcp tool to transfer data in their `/collab` space to the remote host.
-Data can be transferred to the grid as part of an OSG job using the stashcp tool.
-You can insert the following command in your execution script to move data from your collab space to the remote worker node where your job is running:
+You can insert the following command in your execution script to  move data from `/collab/user/<user_id>` to the local directory on remote worker node where your job is running:

     module load stashcache
     stashcp /osgconnect/collab/user/<user_id>/<input_file> .